iarba/Matchmaking/README.md

 To configure the database, run the `db_init` script as such: `mysql -p -u root < db_init` .
 This script will create the database, tables as well as the user required to access the database.

-The files should be transferred to the server for viewing, except for `README.md` and `db_init`.
+The files under the `src/` directory should be transferred to the server for viewing.